tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 a bootstrapping step in discovering mappings from domains to Designated DoH Servers.

-Clients that retrieve the Web PvD JSON dictionary SHOULD perform an SVCB or HTTPSSVC record query for each of the entries in the "dnsZones" array in order to populate the mappings of domains.
+Clients that retrieve the Web PvD JSON dictionary SHOULD perform an SVCB record query for each of the entries in the "dnsZones" array in order to populate the mappings of domains.
 These MAY be performed in an obfuscated fashion, but MAY also be queried directly on the DoH server (since the information is not user-specific, but in response to generic server-driven content).
-Servers can choose to pre-emptively transfer the relevant SVCB or HTTPSSVC records if the dictionary retrieval is done with an HTTP version that supports PUSH semantics.
+Servers can choose to pre-emptively transfer the relevant SVCB records if the dictionary retrieval is done with an HTTP version that supports PUSH semantics.

 This document also registers one new key in the Additional Information PvD Keys registry, to identify the URI Template for the DoH server {{iana}}.
-When included in Web PvDs, this URI MUST match the template in the SVCB or HTTPSSVC DNS Record.
+When included in Web PvDs, this URI MUST match the template in the SVCB DNS Record.

 Beyond providing resolution configuration, the Web PvD configuration can be extended to offer information about proxies and other services offered by the server deployment.